Stalybridge v FC Halifax Town preview

-Centre-back Matty Brown has returned to training once more and could play with the under 21s to get him some match fitness.
+Carroll confirmed full-back Scott McManus won’t play this season, while centre-back Matty Brown has returned to training once more and could play with the under 21s to get him some match fitness.

 Halifa have already beaten Stalybridge twice this season - 1-0 in the reverse league fixture and 2-1 in the FA Cup third qualifying round.

 AFC Fylde v FC United of Manchester

 Brackley Town v Chorley